 It is important to have a financial plan and budget.
 Fundraising can be done on campus, within the community or by working with the MCAA local affiliate.
-For all event ideas listed below, student chapters should invite MCAA local affiliate members and contractors for the opportunity to network with industry professionals.
+For all event ideas

 - Sponsor golf tournaments

 - Host food and beverage tastings

 - Conduct a raffle at a campus event

 - Make and sell student chapter-branded apparel

 - Ask for sponsorship of MCAA convention and event apparel (polos or pullovers) that chapter members wear